How to Find Profitable Products to Sell on Amazon

 b) That the algorithm is predisposed to recommend the products in question.

-Both of those are good things if you want to find products to sell on Amazon!
+Both are good things if you want to find products to sell on Amazon!

 4) Use Product Reviews To Identify Market Gaps

-Once you’ve decided on a potential product or niche, take a look at the reviews sections for high ranking results—there’s a lot you can learn!
-Consider the amount of reviews first.
-If a niche has tons of reviews, there are a few things you can learn:
+Once you’ve decided on a potential product or niche, look at the reviews sections for high-ranking results—there’s a lot you can learn!
+Consider the number of reviews first.
+If a product niche has tons of reviews, you can learn a few things:

 - Demand is high.

 Likewise, if there aren’t many reviews, it might indicate that the opposite is true.
 Amazon reviews are a goldmine for market insights.
 Many consumers will go into great detail about the benefits and drawbacks of a product, as well as where specific sellers fall short.
 Take advantage of this free data on your customer’s pain points and learn from other merchants’ mistakes to produce something better than the competition.